Neonatal intensive care unit (NICU)

-If your baby is born prematurely or with a serious illness, Memorial Hospital and Mercy Hospital Southwest have Neonatal Intensive Care Units (NICUs) just steps away from our birth centers.
+If your baby is born prematurely or with a serious illness, our hospitals in Bakersfield, Merced, and Stockton have Neonatal Intensive Care Units (NICUs) just steps away from our birth centers.
 Specially trained NICU doctors and nurses use state-of-the-art equipment to care for every need of the tiniest of newborns.
 Our NICUs provide specialized care for premature babies and embrace parents as a vital part of the health care team.

 You are welcome to visit your baby at any time in the NICU.
 There are some precautions that must be taken in order to enter the NICU.
 Our staff will walk you through the necessary steps you'll need to take each time you visit your baby, whether you plan to touch your baby or not.